buildingthebear/Docs/markdown/launch.md

 ### **:material-palette-swatch: Create your artwork**

 One of the largest factors in successfully marketing a project is branding.
 Advertisements and artwork need to be eye-catching (at least for the type of eyes you're hoping to catch).

+Artificial intelligence has given birth to dozens of free storyboarding, brainstorming, graphics, and design tools lately.. you just have to go looking for them.

 - Palette for marketing materials - [Coolors :material-book-arrow-up-outline:](https://coolors.co/)
 2. Set of emojis that embody your theme - [Picker :material-book-arrow-up-outline:](https://www.freetool.dev/emoji-picker)